 HGTV Reality Show Drinking Game

-Originally published May, 2019
+Originally published May 2019

 I have a strong distaste for reality television in all its forms.
 There's very little reality to the shows; they come across as more dishonest than fiction.
 It always seems like a monumental waste of time when I've bothered to watch any of them.
 They're so filled with mind-numbing content that has been edited down to moments that are less than 5-seconds long, which are then edited together to fill 30 or 60 minutes, I start to feel as though I've gotten dumber after watching them.
-That being said, there are days where I want my brain to shut off so I don't have to think about everything so much.
+That being said, there are days when I want my brain to shut off so I don't have to think about everything so much.
 On those days, I watch the most mind-numbing type of Reality TV you can handle as a suburban white male: HGTV.

 And wouldn't you know it?
 There are some repetitive patterns to the shows and their structure, including some similarities in the behavior of their hosts and guests.
 Who would have thought?!
 This is particularly true for the home renovation shows that involve shopping around for a house, then tearing one apart and trying to fix it up.
 The similarities are so apparent, you might even say there's a formula that HGTV uses.
 It wouldn't be too surprising if there actually was, considering how many of these shows there are.